Compliance

 Daihatsu screens new business partners for any involvement with antisocial forces.
 If a business partner is found to be an antisocial force or to have a relationship with an antisocial force, Daihatsu ceases business transactions with the business partner.

-Whistle-blowing System and Harassment Consultation Desk / Tax Affairs
+Whistle-blowing System and Consultation Desk

 Whistle-blowing System: Employees’ Voice Helpline

-We have also been introducing a Group Helpline at subsidiaries, which enables their employees to report directly to our Employees’ Voice Desk, in stages since fiscal 2009.
-In fiscal 2018, we reorganized the Group Helpline and rolled out the Daihatsu Sales Company Helpline—which is operated by a law firm—to all sales companies.
-We will continue the Employees’ Voice Helpline system to foster a corporate culture that values ethics and compliance.
+We have also introduced whistle-blowing systems at subsidiaries in Japan, as well as Daihatsu Group Helpline which enables their employees to report directly to our Employees’ Voice Desk.
+In addition, we have rolled out the Daihatsu Sales Company Helpline, which is operated by a law firm, to all sales companies, and have set up a whistle-blowing desk for suppliers doing business with us (renamed the Daihatsu Supplier Reporting Desk in January 2025).
+We will continue the whistle-blowing system to foster a corporate culture that values ethics and compliance.

 Daihatsu’s Tax Policies